chalg/pypsa_dispatch_app/README.md

 # ⚡ pypsa_dispatch_app

-A simple Streamlit web app for interactive visualization and analysis of electricity dispatch scenarios using [PyPSA](https://pypsa.org/).
+A simple Streamlit web app for interactive visualisation and analysis of electricity dispatch scenarios using [PyPSA](https://pypsa.org/).

 ---

 ## Features

 - Load and explore energy dispatch scenarios from NetCDF and CSV files
-- Interactive Plotly visualizations
+- Interactive Plotly visualisations
 - Region and date selection
 - Export plot data as CSV